Bill-Sukh/interaction-case-study/readme.md

 # Description
 Make this scaffolded app look and behave as described in the screenshots and video described in the **Resources** section below.

 Some work has already been done in the index.html file.
+You can open it directly in a web browser to see it and get started.
 Please do not use a framework, just vanilla javascript or typescript.
 You may use webpack, babel, or any other compiler you're comfortable with.
 You may also use ES6, do not worry about supporting ES5.
 Assume you're targeting only greenfield browsers.